European Commission & the Complaints against Google

 September 21, U.S.: Senate antitrust Subcommittee holds hearing on ‘Power of Google’.
 Video available here.

-March, search complaint 17: Odigeo, a travel company, files a complaint, Google reports to investors (page 20).
+March, complaint 17: Odigeo, a travel company, files a complaint, Google reports to investors (page 20).

-March, search complaint 18: Expedia, online travel company, files a complaint.
+March, complaint 18: Expedia, online travel company, files a complaint.

 May 21, Almunia announcement: Competition Commissioner Joaquín Almunia says he will negotiate with Google and identifies four areas of concern, including search preferencing.
 Almunia will negotiate in the absence of a Statement of Objections.